zonination/investing/README.md

 Okay, a few notes here:

 1. You can what-if until the cows come home, but you should also have what-if scenarios for the possibility of your hypothesis being wrong. *Real risk* is **not** based off of *possibilities*, it's based off of *probability* multiplied by the *severity* of the event.
+2. No, you're **not** absolutely sure it's going to happen.
+Stop drinking the kool-aid.
-2. Nobody is going to recommend a portfolio of 100% US Stocks right before retirement.
+3. Nobody is going to recommend a portfolio of 100% US Stocks right before retirement.
 That portfolio is going to be mostly bonds at that point.
-3. Sky-is-falling headlines are big money-makers for disreputable journalists, and often enough there is no disincentive for these writers to be incorrect.
+4. Sky-is-falling headlines are big money-makers for disreputable journalists, and often enough there is no disincentive for these writers to be incorrect.

 ## Other Visualizations